JingqingZ/BaiduTraffic/README.md

 <h2 id="Poster">Poster and Video</h2>

 - You can find our KDD 2018 poster here.
+(Pending)

 - You can find our KDD 2018 Video here.
+(Pending)